OpenAttackDefenseTools/yampa/README.md

 ## Plugins

-When YAMP is started up freshly without any plugins*, the proxy will behave transparently.
+When YAMPA is started up freshly without any plugins*, the proxy will behave transparently.
 That is, it will forward traffic in both directions without modifying, filtering or logging it.
 To do so, you will want to add plugins.